threefoldtech/digital_me/docs/jumpscale_digitalme/dm_packages.md

     - is the logic inside a package
     - the code inside an actor should call as much as possible libraries in jumpscale (sals, clients, ...)
     - is also the implementation of our api for this package to the outside world, our interface basically
-        - published under:  $locationdm/$packagename/api/$restmethods (TO BE IMPLEMENTED)
+        - published  in webserver under:  $locationdm/$packagename/api/$restmethods (TO BE IMPLEMENTED)
-    - also published in gedis under $packagename
+    - also published in gedis under namespace $packagename
+    - each file inside is an actor
-- blueprint(s)
+- blueprints
     - flask blueprint, is the webserver part
-    - if plural (ends with s) then subdirs are the individual blueprint(s) = instances otherwise is blueprint_$name if only blueprint then is name of package
+    - each subdir is a blueprint
 - chatflows
     - interactive communication, implemented as chat bots
+    - each file inside is a chat bot
 - schemas
     - the models used in a package, is j.data.schema ...
+    - each file inside is a schema
-- docsite & docsites
+- docsites
-    - if plural (ends with s) then subdirs are the individual docsite(s) = instances
     - markdown documentation sites, published underneith /wiki/$docsite_prefix/...
-    - otherwise is docsite_$name
+    - each subdir is a docsite
 - docmacros
     - macro's as used in docsite(s)
+    - each file inside is a docmacro (can be in subdirs)
-- zrobot_repo
+- zrobotrepos
     - path or url for zerorobot
+    - each subdir is a zrobot_repo
 - configobjects
     - configuration objects which are serialized as yaml or toml or json
     - get loaded in BCDB for this DigitalME
+    - each file inside is a configuration obj (can be in subdirs)

+## toml config items

+### loader

+is a specific config item which loads a git url in the local package.
+When param dest not specified then it will scan for the directories as defined above and link them into the package

+### web_prefixes

+is list of prefixes on which flask will respond, needed to let the packages lazy load

+## packages are stored in

+- j.dirs.DATADIR + "dm_packages" + $PACKAGENAME

 ## schema used to store a package metadata